YTEQ/fixb/README.md

 FixB (FIX Bindings)
 =====

-FixB is a library for Java/FIX bindings that simplifies serialization/deserialization of Java objects to/from FIX protocol messages.
+FixB is a library for Java/FIX bindings that simplifies serialization of Java objects to/from FIX protocol messages.
 The bindings are defined using Java annotations.

 Example (tags are fictitious):
 ```java